Magnox Reprocessing Plant

 The Magnox Reprocessing Plant is a former nuclear reprocessing facility at Sellafield in northern England, which operated from 1964 to 2022.
 The plant used PUREX chemistry (based on tributyl phosphate (TBP)) to extract plutonium and uranium from used nuclear fuel originating primarily from Magnox reactors.
 The plant was originally constructed and operated by the United Kingdom Atomic Energy Authority (UKAEA), but in 1971 control was transferred to British Nuclear Fuels Limited (BNFL).
-Since 2005 the plant has been operated by Sellafield Ltd.
+From 2005 the plant was operated by Sellafield Ltd.

 Operation

 The plant was commissioned in 1964 as both a replacement for the UK's First Generation Reprocessing Plant, and to process spent fuel from the national fleet of Magnox reactors.
 The First generation Plant was then converted into a pre-handling plant for Magnox reprocessing and was recommissioned in 1969.
 In 1973, after both plants had been shut down for one year for maintenance, a violent reaction called a "blowback" occurred in the First Generation Plant which contaminated that plant and 34 workers with ruthenium-106.
 Following this event the First Generation Plant was permanently closed.

 Over its lifetime, the Magnox plant handled over 55,000 tons of spent fuel from the UK's fleet of 11 Magnox plants as well as reprocessing Magnox fuel from Italy, Japan, and fast breeder fuel from Dounreay.
 In total, the plant has returned over 15,000 tons of uranium back into the fuel cycle.
 As of 2019, all Magnox reactors have now been retired from operation and defueled, with the last load of burnt-up Magnox fuel arrived at Sellafield in 2019.

 B205 ceased operations on 17 July 2022, when it was announced that it had worked through the remaining spent Magnox fuel stockpiles.
 Thus completing its mission which spanned nearly 6 decades.